Rónan Kelleher: Club career

+International career

 Ireland

 Kelleher represented the Ireland under-20s at both the 2017 World Rugby Under 20 Championship and the 2018 Six Nations Under 20s Championship, playing 11 games and scoring two tries.

 Kelleher received his first call up to the senior Ireland squad on 15 January 2020 for the 2020 Six Nations Championship.
 He made his debut as a replacement against Scotland on 1 February 2020.
 Kelleher scored his first international try versus France on 14 February 2021 during the 2021 Six Nations.

 Kelleher tied the record for most tries scored by an Irish player in a test match, by scoring four tries for Ireland in a 71–10 victory over the United States on 10 July 2021.

 British & Irish Lions

 Kelleher joined the 2021 British & Irish Lions pre tour training camp in Jersey, as informal cover for hooker due to the unavailability of touring hookers Jamie George and Luke Cowan-Dickie.
 Kelleher was not added to the touring party at the time, but was called up to the Lions squad in South Africa on 15 July.